coolnetworks/COOLForge/README.md

 #### Step 2: Create Scripts in Level.io

+**Option A: Use a pre-configured launcher**
+1. Copy the contents of a file from `launchers/` (e.g., `launchers/Test Show Versions.ps1`)
+2. Paste into a new Level.io script - it's ready to use!

+**Option B: Use the template for a new script**
 1. In Level.io, create a new PowerShell script
-2. Paste the contents of `Script_Launcher.ps1` into it
+2. Paste the contents of `templates/Launcher_Template.ps1` into it
 3. **Change line 4** at the very top of the script to your script name:

 ```powershell